mkgold/kinfrastructures2/kinfrastructures2-syllabus.md

 * Star, Susan Leigh.
 “The Ethnography of Infrastructure." *American Behavioral Scientist*, vol. 43.4, 1 November 1999.
 (PDF)

-* Bowker, Geoffrey C. and Susan Leigh Star. *Sorting Things Out: Classification and Its Consequences* (selections: "Some Tricks of the Trade in Analyzing Classification"; "Categorical Work and Boundary Infrastructures: Enriching Theories of Classification").
-Cambridge, Mass.: MIT Press, 1999.
-(PDF)

 * Kavita Philip, "The Internet Will Be Decolonized." *Your Computer is On Fire."
 Eds.
 Thomas S. Mullaney, Benjamin Peters, Mar Hicks, and Kavita Philip.
 The MIT Press: Cambridge, Massachusetts, 2021.
 (PDF)